MicrosoftDocs/sql-docs/docs/linux/sql-server-ha-linux-basics.md

 -   Always On Failover Cluster Instances (FCIs)
 -   [Log Shipping](sql-server-linux-use-log-shipping.md)

 On Windows Server, FCIs in all configurations always require an underlying Windows Server failover cluster (WSFC).
-Depending on the deployment scenario, an AG usually requires an underlying WSFC, with the exception being the new None variant in SQL Server 2017 that will be discussed later in this paper.
+Depending on the deployment scenario, an AG usually requires an underlying WSFC, with the exception being the new None variant in SQL Server 2017 that is discussed later in this paper.
 A WSFC does not exist in Linux.
 How clustering is implemented in Linux is discussed in the section [Pacemaker for Always On Availability Groups and Failover Cluster Instances on Linux](#pacemaker-for-always-on-availability-groups-and-failover-cluster-instances-on-linux).

 ## Common tasks for availability configurations of SQL Server on Linux
-This section will cover tasks that are common to all Linux-based SQL Server deployments.
+This section covers tasks that are common to all Linux-based SQL Server deployments.

 ### A quick Linux primer
 While some Linux installations may be installed with an interface, the majority are not.
-That means that nearly everything at the OS layer will be done via command line.
+That means that nearly everything at the OS layer is done via command line.
 The common term for this command line in the Linux world is a *bash shell*.

 In Linux, many commands need to be executed with elevated privileges, much like many things need to be done in Windows Server as an administrator.
 There are two main methods to do this:
 1. Run in the context of the proper user.
 To change to a different user, use the command `su`.
 If `su` is executed on its own without a username, as long as you know the password, you will now be in a shell as *root*.
 2. The more common and security conscious way to run things is to use `sudo` before executing anything.
 Many of the examples in this paper will use `sudo`.

 Some common commands; each of these have various switches and options that can be researched online:
 -   `cd` – change the directory